5 MIN READ/Jun 13, 2025

 When reminders are inconsistent, it not only disrupts cash flow but also sends the wrong message that timely payments are a priority.

-Develop a clear accounts receivable workflow like sending reminders three days before the due date, on the due date itself, and then again seven or fourteen days after.
-Utilize email templates and phone scripts to keep everything on track and consistent.
+Develop a clear accounts receivable workflow.
+It must include sending reminders before the due date.
+Utilize email templates and phone scripts to keep everything on track.
 It will help you ensure timely and consistent follow-up.

 Closely monitoring your accounts receivable (AR) aging report is crucial for managing collections effectively.
 But most businesses overlook this practice.
 Neglecting to review these reports regularly can lead to delayed action and uncollectible balances.
 Businesses that don't actively monitor overdue invoices lose visibility.